 The LHIN follows the deferral method of accounting for contributions.
 Contributions from the MOH represent externally restricted contributions which must be spent within the fiscal year provided.
 Unspent contributions from the MOH are set up as repayable to the MOH at the end of the year.
-Unrestricted contributions are recognized when received or receivable if the amount to be received can be reasonably estimated and collected and is reasonably assured.
+Unrestricted contributions are recognized when received or receivable if the amount to be received can be reasonably estimated and collection is reasonably assured.

-Ministry of Health Funding
+Ministry of Health

 The LHIN is funded by the Province of Ontario in accordance with the Ministry-LHIN Accountability Agreement ("MLAA"), which describes budgetary arrangements established by the MOH.
-The Financial Statements reflect funding approved by the MOH to the operations of the LHIN.
-The LHIN cannot authorize payments in excess of the budgetary allocation set by the MOH in the MLAA.
+The Financial Statements reflect funding arrangements approved by the MOH.
+The LHIN cannot authorize payments in excess of the budgetary allocation set by the MOH.
 Due to the nature of the Accountability Agreement, the LHIN is economically dependent on the MOH.

-LHIN Financial Statements includes LHIN operating funds included in the Ministry-LHIN Accountability Agreement.
+LHIN financial statements include LHIN operating funds included in the Ministry-LHIN Accountability Agreement.